strongloop/strongloop.com2/README.md

 Where:
 - `<Category-Name>` matches the entry in `tags.yml`.
 - `permalink` is `strongblog/tag_<tagname>.html` by convention, with spaces converted to underscores.

+### How to add an event

+Events are shown in a table, which is in `pages/events_table.html`.
+To add an event to the events table, simply add a new row to the HTML table in that page snippet.

 ### How to add an author page